volumio/docs/docs/06_Good_to_Knows/03_Contribute_to_this_Doc.md

  #### How this doc works

- This DOC is powered by [DAUX.IO](http://daux.io/) and the source is hosted on the [Gitghub Volumio docs repository](https://github.com/volumio/docs).
+ This DOC is powered by [DAUX.IO](http://daux.io/) and the source is hosted on the [Github Volumio docs repository](https://github.com/volumio/docs).
 To edit it, simply clone it, edit the pages located under /docs and issue a pull request.
 You can do either via command line or with a graphical tool, I personally suggest  [GitKraken](https://www.gitkraken.com/).